 A warm and welcoming Parish in the Shrewsbury Diocese.

 Parish of All Saints in Ferryhill, Co Durham (Diocese of Hexham & Newcastle).

-Parish of All Saints in Thirsk, (Diocese of Middlesbrough).
+Parish of All Saints in Morpeth, Northumberland (Diocese of Hexham & Newcastle).

 All Saints - Ashbourne, UK